-Merry Christmas from the Mahoney Family!
-This year I really focused on using less this holiday season.
+Happy Holidays from the Mahoney Family!
+This year I really focused on using and consuming less this holiday season.
 Today I am sharing 6 ways to create less waste during the holidays.
-These simple changes helped me to use less and not sacrifice all of the beautiful decor that comes with the holidays.
+These simple changes also cut down on our spending without sacrificing the beautiful seasonal decor we all love.

 Tips to Create Less Waste During the Holidays

-Choose one style of wrapping paper for each child.
-When they wake up on Christmas morning they will know which gifts are theirs based on the paper.
-Ditching the name tags means one less thing going into the garbage.
+Choose one style of wrapping paper for each child and skip name tags.
+When they wake up on Christmas morning they will know which gifts are theirs based on the wrapping paper.
+Ditching the name tags means one less item purchased and one less item going into the garbage.

-Use craft paper to wrap some of your gifts.
+Try using craft paper to wrap some of your gifts.
 Wrapping paper with metallics or any foil cannot be recycled.
-Craft paper can be decorated beautifully and be very designer chic.
-Use natural elements to wrap the gift like butcher’s twine, tree trimmings and dried oranges to complete the look.
+Craft paper can be decorated beautifully and is more sustainable.
+Add pizazz to your presents with sustainable elements that can be composted like butcher’s twine, tree trimmings, and dried oranges.

 ABSOLUTELY save all of your boxes and holiday gift bags!
 Get creative and use shipping boxes to wrap gifts as well.
 Gone are the days where department stores packed in a handful of boxes with your purchases, now you gotta save those suckers!